-The campaign for Fairy Tales Punk’d may be over, but I’ve got one more interview with one of our imaginative writers, Amber Michelle Cook.
-If you missed out on the campaign, never fear!
-The collection will be available for purchase in December 2020.
-Now, let’s have a chat with Amber.
+The campaign for Fairy Tales Punk’d may be over, but the book releases wide Dec 10, 2020!
+I’ve got another interview with one of our imaginative writers, Amber Michelle Cook.

 What is the title of your story in Fairy Tales Punk’d?
 Tell us a little about it!

 “A Saturnine, A Martial, and a Mercurial Lunatic,” inspired by the Tears for Fears album, Saturnine, Martial, Lunatic, all words derived from the names of planets/Earth’s Moon, based on how we used to think of them before modern science crushed them down into empty, barren planetary bodies ☺.

 A trio of adventure-seekers steal their braggart uncle’s ethership to beat him to the hunt of dangerous beasts that lurk on one of Jupiter’s many small moons.
 Including jabberwocks, and the tremendous Bandersnatch.

 One is dour (but not soured), the other revels in rivalry, and the third manifests gender as they feel like it.
 Bickering boon companions in a rush to be the first to face beasties with the ‘borrowed’ vorpal blades.

 Did you start with an existing story and punk it, or create something from scratch?
 Did you discover any cool resources along the way?

 What if Lewis Carroll’s (freakin’ beloved!) nonsense poem, ‘The Jabberwocky’ from Alice in Wonderland, was the nursery rhyme version of a ‘real’ adventure story?